Development of a COVID-19 vaccine

 The University of Oxford is working with the UK-based global biopharmaceutical company AstraZeneca for the development, large-scale manufacture and distribution of the COVID-19 vaccine.

 The RECOVERY Trial

-Professor Derrick Crook from the Antimicrobial Resistance and Modernising Microbiology theme co-led the development of a high-throughput test to detect COVID-19 antibodies from blood samples.
-The test which was initially developed in Professor Gavin Screaton’s lab is based on the commonly used enzyme-linked immunosorbent assay (ELISA) and uses a COVID-19 specific protein to capture COVID-19 antibodies that are present in the blood.
-A positive result indicates that an individual has likely come into contact with the virus previously and developed an immune response.
+Professor Derrick Crook from the BRC’s Antimicrobial Resistance and Modernising Microbiology Theme co-led the development of this high-throughput test to detect COVID-19 antibodies from blood samples.
+The test, initially developed in Professor Gavin Screaton’s lab, is based on the commonly used enzyme-linked immunosorbent assay (ELISA) and uses a COVID-19-specific protein to capture COVID-19 antibodies that are present in the blood and so indicate which individuals are likely to have come into contact with the virus previously and developed an immune response.

 Investigating the long-term impacts of COVID-19 on multiple organs

 Prof Stefan Neubauer and Dr Betty Raman, from the BRC’s Imaging theme, led the C-MORE study, which found that a significant proportion of COVID-19 patients discharged from hospital reported symptoms of breathlessness, fatigue and depression and had limited exercise capacity several weeks after leaving hospital.

 The researchers used advanced state-of-the art imaging to investigate the impact of the virus on patients’ organs, and to assess its effects on exercise tolerance, quality of life and mental health.
 They found that at two to three months after the onset of the disease, 64% of patients continued to experience breathlessness and 55% reported fatigue.
 MRI scans revealed abnormalities in the lungs of 60% of participants, in the hearts of 26%, in the livers of 10% and in the kidneys of 29% of patients.